In this post, I’m going to reveal the franchise success rate. And just so you know, they’re based on a few franchise statistics I was able to uncover.

 “Franchises have the highest success rates and the lowest failure rates of any business in North America today!
 Over 95% of all franchises are still in business after five years because they all come with built-in proven success formulas used by franchisees across the country.”

 Wow!
 That’s great news!
-I love reading franchise statistics.
+I love reading franchise success and franchise failure statistics.
 Let’s go buy some franchises!

 Except that none of those franchise success and failure rates are true.